 Our products are often critical to the operations of our customers' businesses and provide benefits that may be difficult to quantify.
 We have guaranteed that our products will comply with certain labeling requirements of the top 100 consumer goods retailers as ranked by Stores Magazine.
 If our products fail to function as required, we may be subject to claims for substantial damages.
 Courts may not enforce provisions in our contracts which would limit our liability or otherwise protect us from liability for damages.
 Although we maintain general liability insurance coverage, including coverage for errors or omissions, this coverage may not continue to be available on reasonable terms or in sufficient amounts to cover claims against us.
-In addition, our insurer may disclaim coverage are successfully asserted against us, or our insurer imposes premium increases, large deductibles or co-insurance requirements on us, our business and results of operations could be adversely affected.
+In addition, our insurer may disclaim coverage as to any future claim.
+If claims exceeding the available insurance coverage are successfully asserted against us, or our insurer imposes premium increases, large deductibles or co-insurance requirements on us, our business and results of operations could be adversely affected.